|LabVIEW 2014 Help|

-You can use LabVIEW as an ActiveX client to access the objects, properties, methods, and events associated with other ActiveX-enabled applications.
-LabVIEW also can act as an ActiveX server, so other applications can access LabVIEW objects, properties, and methods.
+To access the objects, properties, methods, and events associated with other ActiveX-enabled applications, you can use LabVIEW as an ActiveX client.
+To allow other applications to access LabVIEW objects, properties, and methods, you also can use LabVIEW as an ActiveX Server.
 Refer to ActiveX and LabVIEW at ni.com for more information about using ActiveX with LabVIEW.

 ActiveX-enabled applications include objects that have exposed properties and methods that other applications can access.
 Objects can be visible to the users, such as buttons, windows, pictures, documents, and dialog boxes, or invisible to the user, such as application objects.
 You access an application by accessing an object associated with that application and setting a property or invoking a method of that object.

 Events are the actions taken on an object, such as clicking a mouse or pressing a key.
 Whenever these actions occur to the object, the object sends an event to alert the ActiveX container, along with the event-specific data.
 The ActiveX object defines the events available for an object.

 To use ActiveX events in an application, you must register for the event and handle the event when it occurs.
 ActiveX event registration is similar to dynamic event registration.
 In dynamic event registration, you must place an event structure within a While Loop, wire an object reference to the event structure, and select the event you want LabVIEW to generate.
 For example, you can call a Windows-based tree control from an ActiveX container and specify that you want to generate a Double Click event for the items displayed in the tree control.
 However, the architecture of an ActiveX event VI is different than the architecture of an event-handling VI because you must use the Register Event Callback function instead of the Register for Events function to specify and register events.